j5kay-glympse/glympse-web-challenge-1/README.md

 There are a couple of wireframes (in `samples/`) of an example mobile UX flow for this destination picker project.
 By no means are you constrained by these designs.
 They have been included only as reference examples.
 Feel free to use other sources of inspiration (i.e. Google Maps' destination search/selection, Bing, etc.)

-And to be clear, the goal of this challenge is to get through the tasks in a clean and reasonable manner to adquetly demonstrate your various web development skills.
+And to be clear, the goal of this challenge is to get through the tasks in a clean and reasonable manner to adequately demonstrate your various web development skills.
 You can certainly spend a lot of time finessing the experience, which would be awesome, but *absolutely* not required.

 ##Review-ready state